-- A. The Profit System - 1.
-It falls to those acting as the firm's entrepreneurs to deal with risk. - 2.
+1. The Profit System

+- 1. It falls to those acting as the firm's entrepreneurs to deal with risk - 2.
 The entrepreneurs are guided by the so-called profit system.
 These individuals bear the risk; they win if there is a gain in profit and lose if there is a loss.
 Therefore, entrepreneurs must make prudent decisions to avoid unnecessary risks. - 3.
-Command economies do not manage risk well because the central planners do not face the risk themselves. - B. Shielding Employees and Suppliers from Business Risk - 1.
+Command economies do not manage risk well because the central planners do not face the risk themselves. - 2.
+Shielding Employees and Suppliers from Business Risk - 1.
 Under the market system, only a firm's owners are subject to business risk and the possibility of losing money. - 2.
-Because everyone else is legally entitled to get paid before the firm's owners, the firm's owners are referred to as residual claimants in business law. - A. The firm's employees and suppliers are not subject to profit risk.
-However, employees may bear employment risk, which depends on the profitability of the firm. - C. Benefits of Restricting Business Risk to Owners - 1.
+The firm's employees and suppliers are not subject to profit risk.
+However, employees may bear employment risk, which depends on the profitability of the firm.

+- 3. Benefits of Restricting Business Risk to Owners - 1.
 Attracting Inputs: By concentrating risk on the owners of a firm it allows the firm to attract employees and suppliers. - 2.
-Focusing attention: Profit maximizing behavior by the firm helps achieve prudent risk management.

-- D. Consider This...Insurance - 1.
+Focusing attention: Profit maximizing behavior by the firm helps achieve prudent risk management. - 4.
+Consider This... - 1.
 Insurance promotes economic growth and investment by transferring risk from those who have a low tolerance for risk to those who have a high tolerance for risk. - 2.
 Insurance also promotes growth and development by allowing individuals to pool the risk across a number of different individuals.

-IX.
+VIII.
 LAST WORD: Shuffling the Deck